Flexible Representative Democracy: An Introduction with Binary Issues: Adding Flexibility

-This bound depends on the mild condition that $\mu > N/2$.
-This requires that the delegation rate of the majority $\alpha_1$ cannot be too small relative to the minority $\alpha_0$.
-Observe that this condition is satisfied when $\forall j: p_j = p$ and $k_1 > \nicefrac{k}{2}$.
-Furthermore, as an increasing number of voters delegate optimally, we expect $\mu \rightarrow N_1 > N/2$ regardless of $k_1$.
-Naturally, as the delegation rate increases ($\alpha \rightarrow 1$), we observe our lower bound approach the ideal $1 - e^{-(2\mu-N)^2/4N} \rightarrow 1$.
-To find $\mu \leq N/2$, the voter majority cannot be too large compared to the voter minority, $k_1$ must be smaller than or somewhat close to $k_0$, and/or the voters in the majority must be significantly more apathetic towards delegation than voters in the minority.
+This bound depends on the condition that $\mu > |V|/2$.
+This condition requires that the delegation rate of the majority cannot be too small relative to the minority.
+Observe that this condition is satisfied when $\forall j: p_j = p$ and $|D_1| > \nicefrac{|D|}{2}$.
+Furthermore, as an increasing number of voters delegate incisively, we expect $\mu \rightarrow |V_1| > |V|/2$ regardless of $|D_1|$.
+Naturally, as the delegation rate increases, we observe our lower bound approach the ideal $1 - e^{-(2\mu-|V|)^2/4|V|} \rightarrow 1$.
+To find $\mu \leq |V|/2$, the voter majority cannot be too large compared to the voter minority, $|D_1|$ must be smaller than or somewhat close to $|D_0|$, and/or the voters in the majority must be significantly more apathetic towards delegation than voters in the minority.
+In other words, $\mu$ encodes the relative proportions used in Proposition \ref{prop:cantovercome} and Proposition \ref{prop:highenough} probabilistically.

-Tighter bounds may be achieved when the delegation probabilities are assumed to come from a particular distribution.
-It is an interesting open question to see how the expected outcome is effected when voters have various motivations to delegate which give rise to different delegation probability distributions.